KemalGog/MCED_model_breast_cancer_survivors/README.md

 This repository contains code supporting the analysis described in:

-"Is Multi-Cancer Early Detection Likely to be More Beneficial in a Survivor Population?
-A Modeling Study in Breast Cancer Survivors" (Gogebakan et al.)
+"Multi-Cancer Screening Among Breast Cancer Survivors: A Modeling Study" (Gogebakan et al.)

 ## How to Run the Model

-This project is organized into two stages:
+This project consists of two steps:

 1.  **Calibration of the natural history model** (required before simulation)
 2.  **Simulation of multi-cancer early detection (MCED) screening**